lambdaclass/concrete/research/compiler/pipeline-lessons-2026-07.md

   point.
 - **FFI/memory safety tradeoffs** are worth studying before broad trusted boundary work.
+- **Dynamic checked fallback.** If Concrete eventually hits a forcing workload where the linear checker and second-class-reference invariant cannot prove a liveness/provenance fact statically, a generational-reference-style runtime check could discharge the obligation as `checked_dynamically`, never as `proved`.

 Concrete translation:

 - Concrete should not switch away from linearity, but Vale helps test whether Concrete's FFI/trusted-boundary story is too narrow.
+- Do not adopt any "pure zero-cost safety" claim without proof.
+Region/frozen scopes may remove checks within a constrained section, but the broader design remains a runtime/static hybrid and must be reported honestly.

 Roadmap slots: